awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 # Creating associations<a name="sysman-state-assoc"></a>

-The following procedures describe how to create an AWS Systems Manager State Manager \(State Manager\) association by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for PowerShell \(Tools for PowerShell\)\.
+The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface, and AWS Tools for PowerShell\.

 **Important**
 The following procedures describe how to create an association that uses either a `Command` or a `Policy` document\.
 For information about creating an association that uses an `Automation` document, see [Running automations with triggers using State Manager](automation-sm-target.md)\.